Austral Islands: Vegetation

 The flora of the Austral Islands has already been modified mainly by the Polynesian aborigines.
 On the uninhabited Maria Atoll, ancient, largely undestroyed native vegetation can be found.
 On Rapa, too, there are still small remnants of the original montane rainforest in inaccessible steep areas.

 On the four larger islands (Rapa, Raivavae, Tubuai and Rurutu) the vegetation is dominated by secondary growth.
 Beach vegetation differs little from that of other Pacific island groups, but is less species-rich.
 In the few areas undisturbed by man, Pisonia grandis palm, heliotropes of the species Heliotropium arboreum (synonyms: Argusia argentea, Tournefortia argentea) and Pandanus tectorius predominate, with shrubby and creeping plants in the understory.

-At lower altitudes, outside of cultivated areas, there are thickets of Hibiscus tiliaceus.
-Guava (Psidium guajava), probably introduced by Europeans, has also spread widely and forms extensive tangled stands up to middle altitudes.
+At lower elevations, outside of cultivated areas, there are thickets of Hibiscus tiliaceus.
+Guava (Psidium guajava), probably introduced by Europeans, has also spread widely and forms extensive tangled stands up to middle elevations.
 However, large areas have been damaged by previous slash-and-burn and goat grazing, and open grasslands have formed with few low-growing trees.
 Dense stands of ferns have established in the narrow, moist crevices.
 The higher elevations in the lee of the mountains are arid in places.